StromJan/Raster4H/README.md

 - All rasters were created in June 2019.
 Any changes made after this time to the source files such as buildings added by Helsinki city are obviously not included.
 - Building type has missing buildings and should be only used as a mask on more accurate maps.
 - HSY map layer "water impervious surfaces (2018)" is originally from vegetation type, but is included in pavement type as asphalt/concrete mixture.
+- Updated topography and orography maps do NOT have data from the military areas of Santahamina etc. for security reasons.

 ## Soil type